TheDoctor200/MinecraftDungeonsLauncher/README.md

 ```sh
 python main.py
 ```

+## Please make sure to turn on flight mode, when playing offline and disable wifi!

 ## FAQ:
 **Q:** Which Minecraft Dungeons Versions are supported?<br>
 **A:** The Launcher is made for the **Minecraft Launcher Version** only, not the Microsoft Store Version.<br>